Wearing a mask or a face covering

 Health care facilities

-Wearing a mask may be required in some workplaces.
+Wearing a mask may be required in certain settings where health care is offered.

 Comments